 - sharing our resources

-Pastoral Areas for Mission
+Priority 2: Pastoral Areas for Mission

-My second priority is to say we don’t have to do it alone.
+In our missionary work, we don’t have to do it alone.
 By working collaboratively across parish boundaries in wider pastoral areas and including our school communities, we can often accomplish the mission of Jesus more effectively.
 By organizing groups of related parishes in the various parts of the Diocese into pastoral areas and including our schools we can create much greater potential for achieving the vision of this mission than if we have parishes communities and schools all operating as separate entities.

 What may be challenging or daunting for a parish, ethnic community or a school by itself may be more manageable for a pastoral area.
 These pastoral areas will be determined through assessing which combinations of parishes, ethnic communities and schools are best able to achieve these missionary activities.
 Some schools are already working in clusters.